 I have been in recovery for more than 15 years and I have "relapsed" many times, just like many of you.
 People say I don’t understand.
 I do understand more than they realize.
-I know that we must change our toxic people we are around, places we go, and things we do during recovery.
-Since I've done those things I have been so much happier and bettering myself once again.
+I know that we must change the toxic people we are around, places we go and things we do during recovery.
+Since I've done those things, I have been so much happier and am bettering myself once again.

-I have always loved learning and helping others my entire life.
-So much that it depleted and disabled me.
-While trying to go to two schools, work from home, and a "job" in which I didn't always get paid for.
-I missed my childrens’ lives and wasn’t available when you needed me the most.
-Yes, I have been the woman who worked her butt off and studied hard, but I wasn't successful, maybe in society's eyes, but not mine.
+I have always loved learning and helping others my entire life so much that it depleted and disabled me.
+While trying to go to two schools and work from home, I missed my children’s lives and wasn’t available when you needed me the most.
+Yes, I have been the woman who worked and studied hard, but I wasn't successful.
+Maybe in society's eyes, but not mine.
 I just wanted to be an amazing mother.
 Not a perfect one.
 I just want to be the best I can and help others see they are worth more than they are settling for, not depleting myself in the process.
 I’m sorry I’m not the mother I dreamed of or imagined to be, but I will never stop trying.
 That is my life goal.

 I’m so sorry you had to see we don’t have many resources or options in this world.
 All we can do is work on ourselves and be the change we wish to see in this world.
 Our truth is good enough.
 We deserve the same love, respect and rights as everyone else.
 We deserve to value ourselves.
 Recovery works if you truly want it to, with or without the help of others.
 All I know is I am me and that is all I will ever be.
 Growing, learning and trying to be the change I wish to see in this world starting with myself; then with my children.
 I will never stop fighting.
 I love you more than you could ever imagine.